 This is what you need to do:

-Buy the best plant to give yourself a head start for success and a thriving houseplant.
+Buy the best plant you can find to give yourself a head start for success.

 But how do you do that?
 Where do you find the best houseplants, and how to choose the right one for you and your home?

 Houseplants are very much back in style, and there are a lot of places where you can buy them.